-It is expected that Long-Term Debt and Temporary Debt will primarily comprise bank borrowings, public bond issuance or private placement borrowings, although overdraft or revolving credit facilities may be used to increase acquisition and cashflow flexibility.
-The Company expects all debt to be in the currency of the relevant Solar Power Asset, or hedged back to the underlying revenue currency, should the Company invest in non-US Dollar Solar Power Assets.
+Long-Term Debt and Temporary Debt primarily comprises of bank borrowings, public bond issuance or private placement borrowings, although overdraft or revolving credit facilities may be used to increase acquisition and cashflow flexibility.
+All debt is or is expected to be in the currency of the relevant Solar Power Asset, or hedged back to the underlying revenue currency, where the Company invests in non-US Dollar Solar Power Assets.